If You Don’t Have Morning Wood, You Might Have a Health Problem

 But what if the stamps don’t split?

-Is It Normal Not to Have Morning Wood?
+Is It Normal to Have a Lack of Morning Wood?

-If you’re consistently not waking up with your willy standing tall, you might want to ask your doctor what’s going on.
-It could be a sign of erectile dysfunction, nerve malfunction, arterial disease, hypertension, diabetes, low testosterone.
+If you’re consistently not waking up with your willy standing tall, it may be a health issue and you might want to seek professional medical advice.
+Don't hesitate to ask your healthcare provider what’s going on.
+It could be a sign of erectile dysfunction, nerve malfunction, arterial disease, hypertension, diabetes, and low testosterone.

 “Consistently having erections while you sleep indicates healthy blood flow to your penis, which also is necessary for getting hard when you’re turned on,” says Tobias Köhler MD, an associate professor and residency program director of the urology division at Southern Illinois University’s School of Medicine.
 “If you experience erection problems when you’re trying to get busy — but you get them overnight or when you wake up in the morning — that points more to a psychological cause of erectile dysfunction, like performance anxiety or depression.”